EPSRC Doctoral Prize scheme

 This scheme offers up to two years follow-on funding to EPSRC-funded research students after they have submitted their DPhil.

 The EPSRC Doctoral Prize scheme is intended to help universities retain and recruit the best PhD students receiving EPSRC support to increase the impact of their PhD, and to improve retention of the very best students in research careers.
 Awards can comprise between three months and two years salary (at the first point on the University salary scale of grade 07S) and research support costs for an EPSRC-funded student following the submission of their DPhil thesis.

 Supervisors nominate students, and applications are then reviewed by a MPLS panel chaired by the Associate Head of Division (Academic).

-Guidance has been issued to academic administrators to forward onto supervisors.
-The deadline for applications for the 2022 competition has now closed.
+Guidance for the 2023 competition has been issued to academic administrators to forward onto supervisors.
+You can also download the call for applications (PDF).

 - Must be EPSRC funded students (that is, they must have received fees and/or stipend from an EPSRC training grant, or have been funded on an EPSRC research grant);

 - Should meet the EPSRC's expectation that they are academically in the top 10-15 per cent of their cohort;

 - Must have either already submitted their DPhil thesis or be reasonably expected to do so in advance of the proposed start date of funding (consideration might also be given to starting the award after the candidate has completed their viva).

 - should ensure that the nominee's project is a viable one, will further the aim of increasing the impact of the student's doctoral research in terms of publications, KT and outreach, and will be helpful in retaining the student in a research career (EPSRC will ask the University to report at the end of the award period on the use of the awards and the outputs obtained, in terms of these objectives);